-Through a cross-curriculum Inquiry Learning unit and community-based projects, the Year 9 program focuses on real-world learning as well as developing students' critical and creative thinking, ethical capability, intercultural capability and personal and social capability.
+The Year 9 program focuses on real-world learning as well as developing students' critical and creative thinking, ethical capability, intercultural capability and personal and social capability.

 VUSC promotes effective organisation and systems skills that parallel with concepts of order, process and operational efficiency and effectiveness.
 Beyond the promotion of organisational skills is the desire to cultivate critical thinking students who are deeply intuitive and connected with their own learning; students aware of their learning styles and strengths; students capable of acting with independence and autonomy; and, students in control of their own learning habits and futures.
 If students have accomplished these tasks by the end of their Year 9 at VUSC then they will have gained an immeasurable amount from their experience.
 The foundations for a successful VCE or VCAL year, not to mention a fruitful journey of life-long learning, are in so many ways established at VUSC.